synesteesia/pathAlgorithms/documentation/testDocument.md

 ### Example results

-Tests were run on an `Intel(R) Core(TM) i5-3437U` cpu with 8GB of RAM.
-The computer was fairly old and under fairly heavy load during testing.
-As such the results here are likely more noisy than if run on a system with more resources.
+Tests were run on a computer with `Intel® Core™ i7-6500U` cpu and 8GB of RAM.
+The computer was by no means ideal for performance testing.
 ```
-Dynamic RMQ preprocessng times:
+Dijkstra data structure init results:
       10: 0.014798ms
      100: 0.010918ms
     1000: 0.018245ms